 - Sunset Dam (near Lower Sabie Rest Camp): The perfect place to chill and watch the various animals come to drink whilst the resident hippos and crocodiles watch on.
 Here you’ll see plenty of water birds and you may even spot the herons hitching a ride on the hippo’s backs.

-- Lubyelubye River Crossing: There are a few pull-ins to the left as you drive south towards Lower Sabie, just before the crossing which give awesome views of the river.
+- Lubyelubye River Crossing: There are a few pull-ins to the left as you drive south towards Lower Sabie, just before the crossing which gives awesome views of the river.
 This spot is also a good place to spot leopards and lions.

 MAIN REST CAMPS IN CENTRAL KRUGER